Medically reviewed by Drugs.com. Last updated on Aug 6, 2020.

 Use: Labeled Indications

-Temporary symptomatic relief of nasal congestion due to common cold, upper respiratory allergies, and sinusitis; also promotes nasal or sinus drainage
+Nasal congestion: Temporary symptomatic relief of nasal congestion due to common cold, hay fever, or upper respiratory allergies; temporary relief of sinus congestion and pressure; promotes nasal or sinus drainage; temporarily restores freer breathing through the nose

-Nasal congestion: Use caution in this population; initiate using immediate release formulation: 30-60 mg every 6 hours as needed
+Nasal congestion: Use caution in this population; initiate using immediate release formulation: 30 to 60 mg every 6 hours as needed

-Do not crush extended release drug product, swallow whole.
+Do not crush ER drug product, swallow whole.
 May administer with or without food.
-Sudafed® 24 Hour tablet may not completely dissolve and appear in stool
+Sudafed 24 Hour tablet may not completely dissolve and appear in stool.

 Alkalinizing Agents: May increase the serum concentration of Alpha-/Beta-Agonists (Indirect-Acting).
 Monitor therapy